apache/oozie/docs/src/site/markdown/DG_ShellActionExtension.md

 Shell action's stdout and stderr output are redirected to the Oozie Launcher map-reduce job task STDOUT that runs the shell command.

-From Oozie web-console, from the Shell action pop up using the 'Console URL' link, it is possible to navigate to the Oozie Launcher map-reduce job task logs via the Hadoop job-tracker web-console.

 ### Shell Action Limitations
 Although Shell action can execute any shell command, there are some limitations.